naimsolong/ayp-assignment/README.md

 - Approval
 - Rejected

-As you can see only for Draft status claim, there are blue button that employee is able to edit it again.
+As you can see only for Draft status claim, there are blue button that allow employee to edit claim again.
 The edit page is similar to Submit Claim page.

 ![employee](./.github/images/2.0_employee.jpg)

 This is Submit Claim where employee is allow to do claim submission.
 You are required to fill in for type, date and amount input field, whereas description is optional.

-Please do note that there to button:
+Please do note that there two button:
 - Draft button: Allow employee to create draft of claim submission
 - Submit button: Finalize claim submission and won't be able to edit again